-Muskogee Golf Club began its existence officially on March 10, 1903, as the Muskogee Town and Country Club.
-Incorporation was affected a few weeks later on June 24th.
-There were 53 men in the original group of organizers, with Tams Bixby, Sr., Clifford L. Jackson, J. F. Darby and D. H. Middleton among the chief instigators.
-Bixby was the first president.
-The initiation fee was $100.00.
+Muskogee Golf Club was founded on March 10, 1903, as the Muskogee Town and Country Club.
+Fifty-three men including, Tams Bixby, Sr., Clifford L. Jackson, J. F. Darby and D. H. Middleton started the club making Bixby the first president, and starting with a $100.00 initiation fee.

 Thirty acres more were acquired by the Club two years later, and in 1911, the golf course was enlarged to a full eighteen holes.
-Then in 1924, the whole course was redesigned by the late Perry Maxwell, foremost among golf course architects the world over in his day.
-At that time, the old sand greens were replaced with Bermuda.
-The changeover to bent grass greens was made in 1936.
+Then in 1924, the late Perry Maxwellredesigned the course, replacing the sand greens with Bermuda.
+The changeover to bent grass greens wasn’t until 1936.